Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

 Executive Compensation Definition

-Executive compensation is the incentive offered to executive to attract and retain them and to encourage them to work in the best interest of shareholders.
+Executive compensation is the incentive offered to executives to attract and retain them and to encourage them to work in the best interest of shareholders.
 Executive compensation may be offered in cash on non-cash forms.
 It is often reported that executives who are not offered any from of executive compensation are more likely to underperform, to quit the company, and to not perform in the best interest of shareholders to achieve corporate objectives.

 Types of Executive Compensation